rdpoor/mu/README.md

 ### PolarPlayStream

-I might call this PolarPlayStream instead, since the math works out nicely if you give it two inputs: theta and z.
+I might call RasterPlayStream "PolarPlayStream" instead, since the math works out nicely if you give it two inputs: theta (0..2PI) and z (0..1).
 Theta controls the instantaneous phase of the playback (cycling through the original waveform) and z controls (effectively) what part of the waveform is being played.

 Anyway, look up bilinear interpolation when the time comes to write the beast.